MetaSys-LISBP/PhysioFit/docs/models.rst

 .. image:: _static/models/standard_out1.jpeg
    :scale: 100%

-The next step is to prepare the parameters for simulations.
+The next step is to define the parameters (used for simulationsand optimization).
 PhysioFit supports two types of parameters (**parameters to estimate** and **fixed parameters**) which are detailed below.

 .. _parameters_to_estimate: